mrcavalcanti/mosaicoo/docs/sources/developers/plugins/backend/_index.md

 The Mosaicoo backend plugin system is based on the [go-plugin library by HashiCorp](https://github.com/hashicorp/go-plugin).
 The Mosaicoo server launches each backend plugin as a subprocess and communicates with it over [gRPC](https://grpc.io/).
 This approach has a number of benefits:

-- Plugins can’t crash your grafana process: a panic in a plugin doesn’t panic the server.
+- Plugins can’t crash your mosaicoo process: a panic in a plugin doesn’t panic the server.
 - Plugins are easy to develop: just write a Go application and run `go build` (or use any other language which supports gRPC).
 - Plugins can be relatively secure: The plugin only has access to the interfaces and arguments that are given to it, not to the entire memory space of the process.